friendsofgo/killgrave/README.md

 dynamic params.
 * `schemaFile`: if you want that the request could be validated using a json schema, you will need to indicate the path where your json schema are.
-* `params: if you want to specify a restrictive query param, you can add a list of them, more information:
+* `params`: if you want to specify a restrictive query param, you can add a list of them, more information:
 [Create an imposter with query params](#create-an-imposter-with-query-params), this option admit regex.
 * `headers`: if you want to specify a restrictive headers, like authorization or any other, you can define a list of headers that you request will need to match, more info: [Create an imposter with headers](#create-an-imposter-with-headers).